pulumi/pulumi-docker-build/provider/internal/embed/image-examples.md

 using System.Collections.Generic;
 using System.Linq;
 using Pulumi;
-using Docker = Pulumi.Docker;
+using Dockerbuild = Pulumi.Dockerbuild;

 return await Deployment.RunAsync(() =>
 {
-    var image = new Docker.Buildx.Image("image", new()
+    var image = new Dockerbuild.Image("image", new()
     {
         BuildArgs =
         {
             { "SET_ME_TO_TRUE", "true" },
         },
-        Context = new Docker.Buildx.Inputs.BuildContextArgs
+        Context = new Dockerbuild.Inputs.BuildContextArgs
         {
             Location = "app",
         },